 How to Celebrate

 Get into the spirit of the event.
 Try some of these fun things to celebrate Fête de la Chandeleur with your friends and family.

 - The traditional drink to accompany crêpes is hard apple cider (which can be replaced by sparkling apple cider sans alcohol!)

-- Create ambiance for this fête de la lumière by lighting candles around your home.
+- Create the right ambiance for this fête de la lumière by lighting candles around your home.